jan-grimo/inorgmol/notes.md

   scaling vertices, but in random directions?
 - Is it okay to unit rescale vectors just so that `scaling::minimize` has a simple domain to minimize over?
-- Have another close look at the failure thresholds in the similarity matching tricks binary.
+- Have another close look at the arbitrary failure thresholds in the similarity matching tricks binary.
 Maybe it's better not just to take the smallest one you found but look at the percentage of failures at each value of the quaternion fit msd and model it as a cumulative distribution function.
-That way you could choose what probability of failure you're willing to accept.
+That way you could choose what probability of failure you're willing to accept, making for a more meaningful choice of threshold.
 - `canonicalize_coordinates` isn't there yet, need to rethink pivot point selection in the chosen plane since random selection works for planes that are completely equivalent by rotation around +z, but not many shapes have that